hugo-berendi/WiWo-Fish-Simulation/README.md

 # Science Week "Moving Programs"

-In the time of one week we have been studying the schooling behavior of and how we can implement it in code.
+Over the course of one week we have been studying the schooling behavior of and how we can implement it in code.
 We have come to the conclusion that **Boids** are the best way of doing what we wanted.

 ## Boids